 If your internet connection isn't fast enough to provide stable game streaming, then we've got good news for you; much like Microsoft's Xbox Game Pass, Sony also provides the ability to download games on the PS Now library for offline use.
-It's a new feature of the service, allowing Sony to compete more directly with Microsoft's Xbox Game Pass.
+You can't download everything, but at least 300 games of the 800+ collection are available to download.

 The charm of cloud-based gaming is that you have the freedom to pause games at any time and pick them up again on a different device, and PS Now also supports PSN features like online multiplayer, trophies and messages.

 You just need a DualShock 4 controller, a broadband connection and a compatible device.
 While at one time the service was available on PS4, PS3, Vita, PS TV, PC and a range of Sony and Samsung TVs, Sony has since ditched support for all but the PS4 and PC.

 It sounds like a great deal – right?
 The ability to browse a library of 800+ games that you can instantly play is impressive, and while PS Now used to be expensive, a recent price drop allows Sony to directly compete with other game streaming services like Xbox Game Pass.

 Sony’s PlayStation Now costs £8.99 per month in the UK, while those in the US will have to fork out $9.99 a month for the pleasure.